JMTNTBANG/Bitey-Frank/README.md

 Next create a `.env` file to the top of the directory, then paste the following inside the file:
 - `TOKEN=<Your Token Here>`

+## Development

+When working on the bot, add an empty `DEBUG` file to the top directory, to specify that the bot is running in debug mode.

 If you would like to create your own server for testing, this template of the Garbage Stream Server is available **[Here](https://discord.new/wBSWQw9dgMfV)**

-## Development
+## Development Optional Extras

-When working on the bot, add an empty `debug` file to the top directory, to specify that the bot is running in debug mode.
+You may require some specifc emojis on your server for Frank to function correctly.
+You can download them **[Here](https://drive.proton.me/urls/NT38Z65P58#gCt56MOhhgq0)** (please note that these are being constantly changed / added to and currently only contain some dice emojis)

+For the snarky messages that Frank sends to work you will need a `snarks.txt` file at the top of the Frank directory.
+Here is an example of a "snark command" that will need to be added into the file:

+`(Add snarks syntax example here)`

+## FAQs

+(Any questions asked either on github or on the Garbage Stream discord about the bot will be added here for future reference)